percona/pbm-docs/docs/install/configure-authentication.md

 ## Set the MongoDB connection URI for `pbm CLI`

-<i info>:material-information: Info:</i> Execute this step only on a host at which you will use `pbm` CLI.
+<i info>:material-information: Info: Execute this step only on a host at which you will use `pbm` CLI. </i>

 Set the MongoDB URI connection string for `pbm` CLI in your shell.
 This allows you to call `pbm` commands without the `--mongodb-uri` flag.